fractaldotbox/talks/w3dc-pre-devcon-workshop/part2.md

 - which means..
   - "Structure preserving map"
   - "At more abstract level, form stay unchanged after applying some functions"
-  - "Partial Fully" - All / some types of compute (addition, multiplication)
+  - "Fully" - All types of compute (addition, multiplication), unlimtied # of times

 ---